Resilient Wood Construction Resists Wind, Weather,

-In areas susceptible to severe weather conditions, builders and designers are challenged with creating structures that will withstand the forces of nature.
-While regionalized building codes address the necessary design requirements, APA provides additional resources and details construction practices that help homes to perform even better against hurricanes, high winds, severe moisture and earthquakes.
+Wood is the resilient choice for construction.
+Wood's strength combined with its ability to absorb stresses or impacts without weakening or degrading make wood a superior building material, especially in areas susceptible to severe weather conditions or seismic activity.
+While regionalized building codes address the necessary design requirements, APA provides additional resources detailing construction practices that help structures perform even better against hurricanes, high winds, severe moisture and earthquakes.

 Plywood and OSB Sheathing Boost Structural Strength

 The overall strength of a building is the function of all of the components—walls, floors, roof, and foundation—working together as a unit.
 When an earthquake or high wind strikes the house, the walls and roof bear the brunt of these forces.
 A fully sheathed wall of plywood or OSB, properly connected to the foundation below and roof above, is a strong barrier that resists the persistent forces of wind and earthquakes.
 Laboratory tests and field evaluations show that sheathing with plywood or OSB can help make a house two to three times more able to withstand high winds and earthquakes.

 For more information on wall sheathing, visit the Walls section.